 At the committee's invitation, meetings of the committee are attended on a regular basis by the Chairman of the Board of Statutory Auditors or another Statutory Auditor, so as to ensure the delivery to this entity of the flow of information and suggestions recommended by the Code.
-As a rule, the following parties are invited and attend committee meetings for their entire duration: the Chief Financial Officer, the General Counsel, the Secretary to the Board of Directors, the Risk Officer, the Accounting & Tax Manager, the Planning, Control & Corporate Credit Manager, the Gas Midstream, Energy Management & Optimisation Manager and the Independent Auditors.
+The following parties are invited and attend committee meetings for their entire duration: the Chief Financial Officer, the General Counsel, the Secretary to the Board of Directors, the Risk Officer, the Accounting & Tax Manager, the Planning, Control & Corporate Credit Manager, and until the end of 2020, the Gas Midstream, Energy Management & Gas Infrastructures Manager and the Independent Auditors.
 From time to time, other Directors, employees and experts may be invited to attend meetings in a consulting capacity.